 But that’s where the problem lies, when it comes to being careful with yourself.
 “Mindfulness”, as the English term used to be, is often equated with weakness in our still patriarchal society.Thanks to the completely outdated “work hard, play hard” thoughts, many men in my circle of acquaintances work their sore and sore They also boast about how much overtime they are doing, how little sleep they get during the week, wow, very impressive.

-The true meaning of mindfulness
+What is mindfulness?
+The true meaning

 But if you are mindful of everyday life, you do not have to walk around the area exclusively in yoga pants or you have to constantly participate in singing bowl meditation sessions.
 If you like, you can of course do that.
 But mindfulness starts much earlier.
 Mindfulness means to be in the here and now not only physically, but mentally as well.
 This is not normal for most people.
 Regardless of whether you are a man or a woman, many rush from one thing to the next in everyday life, missing out on the most important thing: the actual moment.
 The thoughts are constantly circling around the annoyance of yesterday and the things that need to be done.
 This quickly creates the feeling that there is always something.
 Added to this is the pressure to perform, which is constantly increasing in our society.
 The constant accessibility through smartphones and the self-image that you absolutely want to fulfill: To be an efficient person who nothing umht – no overtime – and no tonsillitis.
 All this gnaws at one.
 In the long term it makes dissatisfied.
 Maybe even unhappy?

-Mindfulness does not require expensive courses
+Mindfulness exercises do not require expensive courses

 Mindfulness is not a question of sex, but a question of stress levels.
 If you feel stressed, you should try to integrate more mindfulness into everyday life.
 You do not necessarily have to go to courses that cost a lot and make the schedule even fuller.
 Instead, the first rule is: stop multitasking!
 Especially in the office I observe (also on me) that many do many things at once: working on a presentation, answering mails, discussing things with colleagues, rushing to the next meeting.
 Experts have always emphasized that the brain can not do this.
 It does not matter if you’re a man or a woman, switching back and forth is extremely stressful – and makes for even more stress.
 And mistakes also make you faster.